akinofftz/progit/de/04-git-server/01-chapter4.markdown

 <!--Next, you need to add a VirtualHost entry to your Apache configuration with the document root as the root directory of your Git projects.
 Here, we’re assuming that you have wildcard DNS set up to send `*.gitserver` to whatever box you’re using to run all this:-->

-Als nächstes musst Du einen VirtualHost Eintrag zu Deiner Apache-Konfiguration hinzufügen.
-Das dort angegebene DocumentRoot Verzeichnis muss mit dem Basisverzeichnis Deiner Git Projekte übereinstimmen.
-In diesem Beispiel gehen wir davon aus, dass ein Wildcard-DNS Eintrag besteht, der dafür sorgt, dass `*.gitserver` auf den Server zeigt, auf dem das Ganze hier läuft:
+Als nächstes musst Du einen VirtualHost-Eintrag zu Deiner Apache-Konfiguration hinzufügen.
+Das dort angegebene DocumentRoot-Verzeichnis muss mit dem Basisverzeichnis Deiner Git-Projekte übereinstimmen.
+In diesem Beispiel gehen wir davon aus, dass ein Wildcard-DNS-Eintrag besteht, der dafür sorgt, dass `*.gitserver` auf den Server zeigt, auf dem das Ganze hier läuft:

 	<VirtualHost *:80>
 	    ServerName git.gitserver